fbpx

 Day 18 - Phnom Penh

-Cycle to your last destination within Vietnam, the border town of Tinh Bien and stop for lunch.
-You’ll then go through visa formalities and cross into Phnom Den, Cambodia.
+Cycle to your last destination within Vietnam – the border town of Tinh Bien.
+When you arrive, you’ll stop for lunch, then go through visa formalities and cross into Cambodia.
 Meet your new support team and hop on your bike again on your way to Phnom Penh.
-You’ll be cycling along dusty and bumpy roads for a while, and then along a paved highway which leads to Cambodia’s capital.
-Once you arrive, you’ll have a free evening to enjoy your first delicious Cambodian meal for the trip.
-Phnom Penh is quickly becoming a hot destination among foodies, so load up on grilled seafood, fish curry and green mango salad.
+You’ll be cycling along dusty and bumpy rural roads for a while, then along a paved highway which leads to Cambodia’s capital.
+When you arrive, you’ll have a free evening to seek out the best Cambodian cuisine.
+Phnom Penh is quickly becoming a hot destination among foodies, so you can easily load up on grilled seafood, fish curry and green mango salad.

 Day 19 - Phnom Penh